-they should refer the individual to the Executive Officer or Board staff.
+contacted by a complainant/respondent or his/her attorney_they should refer the individual to the Executive Officer or Board staff.

 Gifts from Candidates

 Gifts of any kind to Board or Committee members or the staff from candidates for licensure with the Board are not permitted.